ConsciousML/Linear-Regression-from-scratch/README.md

 The purpose of this repository is to implement linear regression from scratch in Pytorch.
 We will see how this method works on real-world data.

+## Blog Post
+The blog post explaining the work of this repository can be found [here](https://consciousml.github.io/blog/linear-regression/insurance-data/pytorch/from-scratch/2020/09/12/Linear-Regression.html).

 ## Dataset
 The dataset used for this experiment can be found in the `data` folder.
 The Swedich Auto Insurance dataset contains: